lizmat/articles/migrating-perl-to-raku-3.md

 ## Ternaries
 Ternaries in Raku are formed with `??` and `!!` rather than `?` and `:` in Perl.
 ```
 say $condition ?
 "True" :  "False";  # Perl
 say $condition ??
 "True" !!
 "False";  # Raku
 ```
 It’s really to free up the colon `:` for a lot of other uses in Raku.
+But more about that later.

 ## Matching
 The most obvious change is that Perl uses `=~` to match a string with a regular expression: